ajafri2001/zoomba-highlighter/README.md

  __base16-dark.css__, Contains the styling for the textarea block.
 This file can also be used to change the colors of the syntax highlighter.

  __manifest.json__, This is the entry point of the extension.
 Chrome looks for this file first, and anything specified in it is loaded into the browser.
 It's fairly intuitive if you read the JSON.

+ ## Bug policy

+ I will work on the bugs one by one. if you have an urgent need for a bug to be fixed, Create an issue and I will work on it ASAP.